Overview

 Program Goals

-The goals of the Bachelor of Science in Engineering — Mechanical Engineering program are to:
+The goals of the Bachelor of Science in Engineering — Mechanical Engineering programme are to:

 - Prepare graduates for the lifelong learning of mechanical engineering.